Matthew Mills

 - Advising a start-up on how the rules regulating charity fundraisers would affect the new company’s business.

-In his contentious practice, Matthew has advised and represented a range of charities in disputes, including:
+In his contentious charity law practice, solicitors have described Matthew as “extremely client-friendly and exceptional on his feet” (Legal 500, 2024).
+Matthew has advised and represented a range of charities in disputes, including:

 - Representing the charity trustees of a Grade I-listed church in a landlord and tenant claim involving alleged disrepair of up to £6.5 million

-Matthew practises extensively in all aspects of property law alongside teaching Land Law at the University of Oxford.
-His expertise encompasses trusts of land, estoppel, easements, charges, and adverse possession (both freehold and leasehold).
+Matthew practises extensively in all aspects of property law.
+He previously taught Land Law at the University of Oxford for 10 years.
+His expertise encompasses boundary disputes, trusts of land, estoppel, easements, charges, and adverse possession (both freehold and leasehold).
 Matthew’s recent cases have involved:

 - Advising on a proprietary estoppel claim relating to property development companies worth over £10 million